kyleboas/tacticsjournal.com/_posts/2024/06/2024-06-07-englands-questionable-euro-2024-squad-selection.md

 * Third questionable choice is **Ivan Toney**.
 I am happy for him, but I have no idea why he has been picked.
 He was out until January 20th due to an eight-month betting ban.
 He has looked subpar in comparison to the season prior and has not scored for Brentford in the past three months, since February 20th.
 If I were Dominic Solanke, I would be fuming.
 * **Ollie Watkins** is the most underappreciated player in England today.
 He had a remarkable season, leading the line as the talisman for Aston Villa, barely missing a game, scoring 23 goals, and assisting 13 in all competitions.

-One of Dominic Solanke, Marcus Rashford, or Jack Grealish should get a place ahead of Ivan Toney.
+One of Dominic Solanke, Marcus Rashford, James Maddison, or Jack Grealish should get a place ahead of Ivan Toney.
 And then one of whoever is remaining, once you replace Toney, should get a place ahead of one of Adam Wharton or Kobbie Mainoo.

 Picking Eberechi Eze over Jack Grealish or Marcus Rashford is a very difficult call because both Grealish and Rashford haven't had the best of seasons, but they both are big-game players.
 I do think Eze offers more than both as far as his ability to play in multiple positions, but Rashford will get you that big goal and Grealish has a ton of composure.
 A very ruthless call to make, kind of questionable, but might help with the balance of the squad.